Constraints on the magnetic field evolution in tokamak power plants: Faraday's Law and plasma maintenance

+The 2026 ARC design \cite{ARC2026} has a major radius of $R=4.62$~m, an average electron density of $2.44\times10^{20}\mbox{m}^{-3}$, a net plasma current of $I_p = 12.0$~MA, and a total fusion power of of 1130~MW, which implies an $\alpha$-heating power of 1130/5 = 226~MW.
+The theoretical minimum power to drive the full current $I_pV_{ch}\approx 50$~MW, which is about a quarter of the alpha heating power.
+The actual fusion power that would needed to directly drive the full plasma current is several times larger when realistic efficiencies of the whole process are taken into account as well as the density where the current is flowing being somewhat higher than the average density.

+The inefficiency of current drive implies that a steady-state tokamak must have most of its current produced by the bootstrap effect, but as discussed in Section \ref{Sec: avoidance}, strong bootstrap currents are associated with neoclassical tearing modes, which are subtle to stabilize in a power plant.
+Economic fusion is often said to allow only 5\% of the energy production to be used internally in the power plant.

-When the total bootstrap current $I_{bs}=\int (j_{bs}/B)d\psi$ is significantly greater than the plasma current $I_p$, there is in principle another steady-state, but time dependent, possibility that does not require current drive.
-When three conditions are satisfied---$I_{bs}$ is sufficiently large, the loop voltage at the axis is given by $2\pi R_{ax}(\eta j_{||})_{ax}$, and $d\psi_{sol}/dt=0$---the current profile will evolve toward a hollow state---having a local minimum at the axis.
-If this profile becomes tearing-mode unstable and forms a central chaotic region, the current profile will flatten preserving magnetic helicity, which is consistent with the constancy $\int \psi_p d\psi$ integrated over the chaotic region, Appendix \ref{helicity}.
+When the total bootstrap current $I_{bs}=\int (j_{bs}/B)d\psi_t$ is significantly greater than the plasma current $I_p$, there is in principle another steady-state, but time dependent, possibility that does not require current drive.
+When three conditions are satisfied---$I_{bs}$ is sufficiently large, the loop voltage at the axis is given by $2\pi R (\eta j_{||})_{ax}$, and $d\Psi_{sol}/dt=0$---the current profile will evolve toward a hollow state---having a local minimum at the axis.
+If this profile becomes tearing-mode unstable and forms a central chaotic region, the current profile will flatten preserving magnetic helicity, which is consistent with the constancy of $\int \psi_p d\psi_t$ integrated over the chaotic region, Appendix \ref{Sec:Helicity}.
 A major issue is whether cyclic hollowing and flattening can occur without triggering a disruption.

-Without strong central current drive, a tokamak power plant should be envisioned as operating in short pulses $\sim 0.5~$hours separated by the required period for plasma shutdown and restart.
+Without strong central current drive supplemented by a large bootstrap current, a tokamak power plant can operate only in short pulses $\lesssim 0.5~$hours, which includes the time required for plasma shutdown and restart.

-In principle, the restart period can be made arbitrarily short by clever choices of the time dependence of $\psi_{sol}(t)$ and the heating power.
-Of course, the periods in which substantial heating power is required must be short compared to the periods of fusion burn to have net energy to sell.
+In principle, the restart period can be made arbitrarily short by clever choices of the time dependence of $\Psi_{sol}(t)$ and the heating power.
+Of course, the periods in which substantial heating power is required must be sufficiently short compared to the periods of fusion burn to have adequate energy to sell.

-The period of plasma shutdown for any large tokamak is an especially difficult period for disruption and runaway-electron avoidance.
-The difficulties increase the shorter the shutdown time $\tau_{sd}$ is compared to the time $\tau_{max}$.
-The time-averaged power output will be unacceptably reduced unless the shutdown time can be made short compared to the periods in which the machine is operating at full power.